apache/horaedb-docs/README.md

 Welcome any contributions from the community.
 You can

 - Open an [issue](https://github.com/apache/incubator-horaedb-docs/issues) with any suggestions, or
-- Submit a [pull request](https://github.com/apache/incubator-horaedb-docs/pulls) to fix errors/typos.
+- Submit a [pull request](https://github.com/apache/incubator-horaedb-docs/pulls) to improve the website (trivial fixes are welcome).